kitconcept/plone.restapi-react-tutorial/README.md

 With the basic application structure in place, we can now start to connect to plone.restapi.
 We are going to make a single call to the Plone backend to retrieve the front-page of our Plone site and display it within our React app.

 One of the core principles of React is a uni-directional data flow of component state.
-We define a constructor method, that sets the state of our
+We define a constructor method, that sets the inital state of our component.

+Add the following lines before the render function inside our App Component class:

 ```
   constructor(){